Mastercard to allow transgender people to use chosen name

-Mastercard will allow transgender people to use their chosen names on credit cards in an effort to combat discrimination at the cash register.
+Mastercard will allow transgender people to use their chosen names on credit and debit cards in an effort to combat discrimination at the cash register.

-Interested in LGBTQ?Add LGBTQ as an interest to stay up to date on the latest LGBTQ news, video, and analysis from ABC News.

 That means that the name on the credit card owned by a transgender person could be different than that found on their birth certificate or driver's license.